justinrgarrard/USEduData/README.md

 * Enrollment data from NCES has seen a number of changes across survey years.
 One of the more notable is that data on student gender does not appear to have been collected until 2009.
 The information in states_all_extended.csv reflects this.

+* NCES data is difficult to pull from their provided Table Generator tool.
+Trying to draw too large an amount of data will cause their web system to timeout.
+As such, the input files are chunked into subsets (i.e. NCES_G_1_4.csv).

 * NAEP test score data is only available for certain years